WHOIGit/PhytO-ARM/content/Network Configuration/MacTalk_Usage.md

 ![Alt](https://github.com/WHOIGit/PhytO-ARM/blob/master/website/static/images/MAC7.png)

 Choose the firmware you would like installed on the module by selecting it, and click the "Start" button at the bottom of the window.
 Once you start the installation, the window should display the current firmware on the module, the new version being loaded, and the download progress.
 The installer will run, alerting you when the installation is complete.
+NOTE: Do not stop this process midway through, it is possible to brick a unit by interupting this installation process.

 ![Alt](https://github.com/WHOIGit/PhytO-ARM/blob/master/website/static/images/MAC8.png)